mmkal/ts/packages/expect-type/readme.md

 ### Features

 <!-- codegen:start {preset: markdownFromTests, source: src/__tests__/index.test.ts} -->
-Check that two objects have equivalent types to `.toEqualTypeOf`:
+Check that two objects have equivalent types with `.toEqualTypeOf`:

 ```typescript
 expectTypeOf({a: 1}).toEqualTypeOf({a: 1})